 - Silicone spatula (A flexible silicone spatula is easy to scrape down the mochi in the stand mixer)

 - A 2-cup measuring cup for soaking the spatula

 - Knead with a dough hook for 3 minutes – repeat 4 times [total 12 minutes]

 - “Pound” with a flat beater for 30 seconds – repeat 4 times [total 2 minutes]

 Here’s what you’re going to do:

-1. Thinly coat the mochi with potato starch (or cornstarch).
+1. Prep your work surface and two rimmed baking sheets.
+Thinly coat the mochi dough with potato starch (or cornstarch).